 - Do not disassemble or modify this system.
-If you do, it may result in accidents, fire, or electric shock. - Do not use this system if you notice any abnormality, such as a frozen screen or lack of sound.
+If you do, it may result in accidents, fire, or electric shock, - Do not use this system if you notice any abnormality, such as a frozen screen or lack of sound.
 Continued use of the system may result in accident, fire or electric shock. - In case you notice any foreign object in the system hardware, spill liquid on it, or notice smoke or smell coming from it, stop using the system immediately and contact your nearest NISSAN dealer.
-Ignoring such conditions may lead to accidents, fire, or electric shock. - Park the vehicle in a safe location and apply the parking brake to view the images on the front center display screen using devices connected to the auxiliary input jacks.
+Ignoring such conditions may lead to accidents, fire, or electric shock, - Park the vehicle in a safe location and apply the parking brake to view the images on the front center display screen.